what is joint custody

 There are, of course, drawbacks to joint custody.
 Co-parenting presents a number of potential issues.

-Even if your split was amicable, you may not want to see your ex on a regular basis.
+Even if your split was amicable, you may not want to see your ex regularly.
 But if you share parenting responsibilities and residential time, that’s an unfortunate reality.
 Frequent contact and communication, while necessary, may lead to friction and conflict or bring up old hurt feelings.

-It may be tough to work past some issues, but remember to focus on the best interests of your kids.
+It may be tough to work through some issues, but remember to focus on your kids’ best interests.
 This is more about them than you, and it’s important not to lose sight of that fact.

 Related Reading: Is Washington a No-Fault Divorce State?